olle/jserl/README.md

     > jserl:processes().                    > jserl.processes();
     [<0.123.0>,<0.234.0>]                   [{pid : '0.123.0'}, {pid : '0.234.0'}]

-Now, imagine where you could take it.
+Now, just imagine what you could build with it!

 This proof of concept is real and it works.
-Just clone the code and `make run`, and try it out for yourself.
+Just clone out the repository and `make run` to try it out for yourself.